Serving Chicago, IL, convenient to the neighborhoods of Lincoln Square, North Center and Ravenswood

 Other Body Image Concerns

-Even when a person does not meet the full criteria for body dysmorphic disorder, their body image concerns can be addressed in therapy.
+Even if you don't not meet the full criteria for body dysmorphic disorder, your body image concerns can be addressed in therapy.

-Most commonly, individuals with body image concerns are most preoccupied with their body fat, but this would only constitute body dysmorphic disorder if the individual is preoccupied with body fat that does not exist (perception of being overweight despite indications of normal or low body mass index).
+Most commonly, individuals with body image concerns are most preoccupied with their body fat, but this would only constitute body dysmorphic disorder if the individual is preoccupied with body fat that doesn't exist (perception of being overweight despite indications of normal or low body mass index).

 Body image concerns are commonly accompanied by low self-esteem, as individuals who have negative thoughts about their appearance also have negative thoughts about themselves.